 4. Have Healthy Fats

 Instead of trans fats and saturated fats, include healthy fats in your diet such as monounsaturated fats and polyunsaturated fats.
 These can help lower LDL cholesterol levels while increasing HDL .
+These nutrients for the prevention of high cholesterol can be obtained from nuts, seeds, and fatty fish or fish oil supplements.

 5. Drink Pomegranate Juice